Recipe by Cindy Mancini

 See how to blend the perfect frozen margarita.

-See how to make a refreshing Bay Breeze cocktail.
+See how to make a refreshing and simple vodka cocktail.